Nilusche/Tik-Tasks/README.md

 ## Updates
 New Feature: Dektop Notifications (Choose Preference under Settings).
-Not available in prduction, only locally.
+Not available in prduction, only locally since HTTPS is not supported.

 ## Disclaimer